tialaaa/travel-tracker/README.md

 ### Learning Goals:
 [//]: <> (What were the learning goals of this project?
 What tech did you work with?)
-- Use OOP to drive the design of an application and its code
+- Use OOP to drive the design of a client-side application and its code
 - Work with an API to send and receive data
-- Solidify the code review process
-- Create a robust test suite that thoroughly tests all functionality of a client-side application
+- Implement a robust test suite using TDD that thoroughly tests all functionality
-- Create a user interface that is easy to use and follows best practices for accessibility
+- Create a user interface that is easy to use and follows best practices for a11y
+- Present a live demo of the application and its Lighthouse accessibility score

+[//]: <> (### Wins & Challenges:)
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)